-Enjoy easy access to the beach, dunes and ocean views at the Cape Lookout State Park Campground.
+Enjoy easy access to the beach, dunes, and ocean views at the Cape Lookout State Park Campground.
 There are 38 full-hookup sites for your RV base camp, with select sites accommodating rigs up to 60 feet in length.
-There are 170 tent only sites with water nearby, and one electrical site with water.
-Amenities include picnic tables, fire rings, comfort stations, recycling station, evening programs, junior ranger program, and firewood available for sale.
+There are 170 tent-only sites with water nearby, and one electrical site with water.
+Amenities include picnic tables, fire rings, comfort stations, recycling stations, evening programs, a Junior Ranger program, and firewood available for sale.
 If you are visiting in the off-season, be advised the RV dumpsite is closed in winter.
 Reservations may be made up to 9 months in advance.

 Yurts and Deluxe Cabins

-If you are looking for more exotic way to camp, try one of the 13 yurts available for rent at the park.
-Yurts are nomad-style domed tent structures, and the ones at Cape Lookout come with wooden floors, lockable doors, lighting, heating and beds.
-There are also six deluxe cabins, nestled in the pine forest, which feature modern amenities such as refrigerators, microwaves, barbecue grills and TV/DVD Players.
+If you are looking for a more exotic way to camp, try one of the 13 yurts available for rent at the park.
+Yurts are nomad-style domed tent structures, and the ones at Cape Lookout come with wooden floors, lockable doors, lighting, heating, and beds.
+There are also six deluxe cabins nestled in the pine forest, which feature modern amenities such as refrigerators, microwaves, barbecue grills, and TV/DVD Players.
 Pet-friendly accommodations are available for an extra fee.

 Seasonal activities in Cape Lookout State Park

 For the best views in the park, leave the motorhome behind and enjoy hiking the eight miles of trails in Cape Lookout State Park.
-The Cape Trail leads to the best viewpoint at the tip of the Cape, with a bench in the perfect spot to whale watch.
+The Cape Trail leads to the best viewpoint at the tip of the cape, where there is a bench in the perfect spot to whale watch.
 The Oregon Coast trails, North and South, offer additional hiking through the forest overlooking the ocean.
 There is also a self-guided educational nature trail that is family-friendly.

 Junior Ranger Program

-Young campers, age 6-12, get a special chance to enroll in the Junior Ranger Program at the campground registration booth and receive their own official “passport”.
-Passport stamps are earned for completing fun and educational activities throughout the park and during the camping experience.
-The Junior Ranger Program is offered at many Oregon State Parks and is a great way to engage the kids in your travels.
+Young campers, between the ages of six to 12, get a special chance to enroll in the Junior Ranger program at the campground registration booth and receive their own official park passport.
+Passport stamps are earned for completing fun and educational activities throughout the park as well as during their camping experience.
+The Junior Ranger program is offered at many Oregon state parks and is a great way to engage the kids during your travels.